-The Statewide Alligator Harvest Program is a limited entry hunting avenue that entails one to apply for an alligator trapping license and acquire their hunting permits and tags before the end of July.
+The Statewide Alligator Harvest Program is a limited entry hunting avenue that entails one applying for an alligator trapping license and acquiring their hunting permits and tags before the end of July.

 The Statewide Nuisance Alligator Program is reserved for those commissioned by the FWC to remove nuisance alligators threatening the populated areas of Florida’s swamp region.